anchit1729/anchit1729.github.io/README.md

-Personal website, deployed using the al-folio theme because of course I'd do that.
+Personal website, made using the al-folio theme.
+Because of course I'd use that.